kirtanvaghasia/Python_projects/README.md

 - **Interactive Responses:** Handles basic commands like "hello" and "goodbye" with pre-defined responses.

--**Expandable Framework:** Can be extended with additional functionalities such as fetching weather data, jokes, or Wikipedia information.
+- **Expandable Framework:** Can be extended with additional functionalities such as fetching weather data, jokes, or Wikipedia information.

 ## Libraries Used
 - **speech_recognition:** For recognizing user speech.